The adage that generals are always fighting the last war is a lesson marketers should heed.

 Not only do chatbots save precious time for your customer service team, but they also improve customer experience and speed up resolution times.

-In short, chatbots are a must-have feature in 2020.
+In short, chatbots are a must-have feature.

 7. Email Marketing Is Still Going Strong